lightbend/config/HOCON.md

 to powers of ten, though.
 If you don't like ambiguity, don't use the single-letter abbreviations.

+Note: any value in zetta/zebi or yotta/yobi will overflow a 64-bit integer, and of course large-enough values in any of the units may overflow.
+Most real-world APIs and apps will not support byte counts that overflow a 64-bit integer.
+The huge units are provided just to be complete but probably aren't useful in practice.
+At least not in 2014.

 ### Config object merging and file merging

 It may be useful to offer a method to merge two objects.
 If such a